 Carey Law intends to continue its residential M.S.L.
 Program in College Park indefinitely for three of the existing five specialties: health law, environmental law, and patent law.
 However, after the current cohorts of residential students in the crisis management and cybersecurity specialties have completed their degrees (students beginning in fall 2015 and fall 2016), Carey Law proposes to convert those two specialties to online programs with two starts each year (one in August and one in January).
-If approvals for the online programs are granted and are received with sufficient time to market and enroll students, the goal is to have an incoming class for the online programs in January 2017.
-This will involve having three semesters in which there will be both a residential program and an online program for these two subject areas.
+If approvals for the online programs are granted and are received with sufficient time to market and enroll students, the goal is to have an incoming class for the online program and an online program for these two subject areas.
 Beginning in fall 2017, the crisis management and cybersecurity specialties will no longer take incoming students for a residential program.